 What Is Rheumatoid Arthritis?

-When joints are attacked, the disease causes inflammation that could lead to permanent damage.
+This health condition causes inflammation that could damage your joints permanently.
 In many cases, the joints become twisted and deformed.
-Reliable treatment can help you manage the disease and slow the progression.
+Reliable treatment can help you manage your rheumatoid arthritis and slow its progression.

 Who Is at Risk of Developing Rheumatoid Arthritis?